Mona Vasu: Career

 Vasu started her career in 2003 by appearing in many ads for major brands.
 She hosted the weekly travel show Operation Gold from 2003 to 2004 on STAR Gold.
 The concept of the show was to know about the life of soldiers in the Indian Army.
 She played a leading role in the 2004 Sahara One telefilm 30 Day Trial.
 This light hearted rom-com was the story of a much-in-love couple, Nikhil (Kabir Sadanand) and Shailee (Mona Vasu), who are given an opportunity by their fathers, to live together for 30 days, before they decide to actually marry.
 Co-written by Suhana Bhatia and Rajen Makhijani, this film was nominated for 'Best Script' at the Indian Telly Awards that year.

-Between 2005 and 2006, she played the title role in the primetime daily serial Miilee on Star Plus.
+Between 2005 and 2006, Vasu had played the title role in the primetime daily serial Miilee on Star Plus.
 In 2007, she hosted the weekly songs countdown show Idea Ek Se Bad Kar Ek on Star One which included categories like 'Top 10 Action Heroes', 'Top 10 Love Triangles' and 'Top 10 Sizzling Singles'.

-She played the role of Savita in the TV serial Jamegi Jodi.com on 9X who is the daughter of Sulbha Arya who runs a match fixing agency, Bandhan.
+Vasu had played the role of Savita in the TV serial Jamegi Jodi.com on 9X who is the daughter of Sulbha Arya who runs a match fixing agency, Bandhan.
 She also did an episodic role in the horror show Ssshhhh...Koi Hai.
 From 2008 to 2009, she played the role of Rohini, the eldest daughter, in the prime time soap opera Radhaa Ki Betiyaan Kuch Kar Dikhayengi on NDTV Imagine.
 In 2009, Vasu starred in an episode of Specials @ 10 on Sony TV.

-The actress shot to fame when she won the reality show Iss Jungle Se Mujhe Bachao (the Indian version of I'm A Celebrity, Get Me Out of Here) in 2009.
+The actress shot to fame, when Vasu won the reality show Iss Jungle Se Mujhe Bachao (the Indian version of I'm A Celebrity, Get Me Out of Here) in 2009.

 She played the role of the antagonist, Richa Thakral in Balaji Telefilms' Parichay.

 She was cast in the play, Red Hot directed by Saurabh Shukla which is an adaptation of a comedy play by Neil Simon, Last of the Red Hot Lovers.
 It was played in 2011 at Kamani in New Delhi, at Bharat Mahaotsav, the largest theatre festival in Asia and at Chaos, the annual festival of IIM Ahmedabad.

-Since January 2025, she return on TV after 6 years hiatus playing Aishwarya in Colors TV's Mannat – Har Khushi Paane Ki.
+From January 2025 to January 2026, Vasu return on TV after 6 years hiatus playing Sonia "Aishwarya" Khanna Raisingh in Colors TV's Mannat – Har Khushi Paane Ki.
+Since September 2026, Vasu portrayed ACP Geeta Ahlawat in Zee TV's Jagadhatri.